Optimal reconstruction of general sparse stochastic block models: Introduction

 Let $D_\pi$ be the $q \times q$ diagonal matrix with $(D_\pi)_{ii} = \pi_i$.

-Now that we have assigned the vertices to their respective communities, we need to draw the edges of the graph.
-Given two vertices in communities $i$ and $j$, we draw the edge between them independently from all other edges with probability according to the edge probability matrix $Q$.
-Formally, $Q$ is the matrix such that
+Given two vertices in communities $i$ and $j$, draw the edge between them independently from all other edges with probability according to the edge probability matrix $Q$.
+In particular,

-Note that $Q$ must be a symmetric matrix, as we are working with an undirected graph.
-This gives the definitions required for our stochastic block model.
+Note that $Q$ must be a symmetric matrix, as we are working with an undirected graph. \end{definition}

 We next need to define a Galton-Watson tree along with the corresponding broadcast process.
-We borrow the formal definition of a tree from the original paper \cite{beliefpropogation}.
+We follow the formal definition of a tree from the original paper \cite{MNS:16}.
 The tree is defined as a subset of $\mathbb{N}^*$, the set of finite strings of natural numbers, such that if $s \in T$, then any prefix of $s$ must also be in $T$.
 Then, for example, the condition that $T$ is $d$-regular can then be expressed as $\forall s \in T$, $|\{ n \in \mathbb{N}: sn \in T \}| = d$.
 More generally, we can express the number of children of a node $s \in T$ as $\abs{\{ n \in \mathbb{N}: sn \in T \}}$, which will be distributed according to a Poisson random variable.
 With this formulation, the root is defined as the empty string.

-Let $\rho$ denote this root of the tree, and $\sigma$ be the true labels on the vertices of the tree defined as follows.
-We start with the label $\sigma_\rho$ drawn according to $\pi$, and propagate down the tree according to some transition probabilities.
-We denote this transition matrix $P$ and write
+\begin{definition}[Broadcast Process] Let $\rho$ denote this root of the tree, and $\sigma$ be the broadcase labels on the vertices of the tree distributed as follows.
+Start with the label $\sigma_\rho$ drawn according to $\pi$, and propagate down the tree according to transition probabilities based on the transition matrix $P$.